 It was an independent operation at first.
 The L.A.
 Times noted on November 7, 1948:

-It got a remodel in 1966 that obliterated most of the original tropical themed decor.
-Pacific Theatres draped the whole thing -- including a curtain across the front of the booth to hide those unsightly portholes during intermission.
+It ended up as an operation of Pacific Theatres.
+It got a remodel in 1968 that obliterated the original tropical themed decor.
+They draped the whole thing -- including a curtain across the front of the booth to hide those unsightly portholes during intermission.
+The Picwood often got exclusive runs after the renovations.
+The theatre reopened August 20 with a charity premiere of "Petulia," followed by an exclusive run on August 21.

 A look at the lobby of the Picwood.
 It's a 1948 Julius Shulman photo on Calisphere from the UCLA S. Charles Lee Papers Collection.